 Letícia from Critíca Retrô introduces us to John Ford’s The Whole Town’s Talking, a screwball comedy-gangster film in which Jean shares the screen with Edward G. Robinson and… Edward G. Robinson!

 Tiffany from Pure Entertainment Preservation Society discusses the delightful Sam Wood’s comedy The Devil and Miss Jones and presents many reasons to take a look at this lesser-known Jean’s film!

-The second review for The Whole Town’s Talking was written by Amanda from Old Hollywood Films whom, like many of us, admires Jean’s acting talent and rightfully label her as a scene-stealer.
+The second review for The Whole Town’s Talking was written by Amanda from Old Hollywood Films.
+Like many of us, she admires Jean’s acting talent and rightfully labels her as a scene-stealer.

 I, on The Wonderful World of Cinema, present my own tribute to the excellent comedian, actress and unique woman that Jean Arthur was.
 The reasons to admire her are numerous.

-Jess from Box Office Poisons describes one of the craziest screwball comedy, Easy Living, where Jean shares the screen with a young and handsome Ray Milland!
+Jess from Box Office Poisons describes one of the craziest screwball comedies, Easy Living, where Jean shares the screen with a young and handsome Ray Milland!

-The second review of A Lady Takes A Chance is presented by Quiggy from The Midnite Drive-In who gives well-balanced thought on this little known comedy!
+The second review of A Lady Takes A Chance is presented by Quiggy from The Midnite Drive-In, who gives well-balanced thought about this little known comedy!

-Samantha from Musings of A Classic Film Addict discusses one of Jean’s most beautiful and touching film: History Is Made at Night in which she is romantically paired with Charles Boyer!
+Samantha from Musings of A Classic Film Addict discusses one of Jean’s most beautiful and touching films: History Is Made at Night, in which she is romantically paired with Charles Boyer!